dacre-denny/js-sequmise/README.md

 ```
 import sequmise from '/sequmise';

-// sequmise will resolve async tasks sequentially and return the resolved results in order
-assert.deepEqual(await sequmise([
-    fetch('/session'),   // resolves to { session : '123' }
-    fetch('/user'),      // resolves to { user : { id : 13, name : 'John Smith' }},
-    createAsyncTask(),   // resolves to { finished : true, duration : 500 }
-    createSyncTask()     // resolves to { message : 'hello world' }
-]), [
-    { session : '123' },
-    { user : { id : 13, name : 'John Smith' }},
-    { finished : true, duration : 500 },
-    { message : 'hello world' }
-])

-// sequmise will reject if any async task in sequence is rejected
-await assert.isRejected(sequmise([
-    createAsyncTask('hellow'),
-    createAsyncTask('world'),
-    createAsyncTaskReject('something went wrong!')
-]))
+// Specify asynchronous tasks via array
+const [ session, asyncResult, syncResult ] = await sequmise([ fetch('/session'), asyncTask, syncTask ])

+// Specify asynchronous tasks by multiple arguments
+const [ jsonAll, jsonOne ] = await sequmise(fetch('/get/all'), fetch('/get/1'))
 ```

 ## Introduction

-**_sequmise_** is a light weight utility library that simplifies sequential execution of promises/asynchronous tasks, returning the results of each task in their order of execution.
+**_sequmise_** is a utility that simplifies sequential execution of multiple promises/asynchronous tasks.

+When all supplied tasks execute successfully, **_sequmise_** returns a single array containing the result of each task.
+The order of results in the returned array matches the order that tasks were executed.
+If any task throws an exception or is rejected, this behaviour will be propagated by **_sequmise_**.

 With no external dependencies and a simple, flexible API, **_sequmise_** is a useful tool to have on hand for your next project.